fboes/blogophon/docs/markdown.md

 Another paragraph with some _italic_ text.
 And there is also `typewriter-style code`.

-This [example](https://www.example.com/ "nomention") will not be mentioned used for Webmentions.
+This [example](https://www.example.com/ "nomention") will not be mentioned by Webmentions.

 This [example](https://www.example.com/ "nofollow") will not followed by search engine robots.